in Peace, Berry, Rest in Peace

-This is illegal throughout the U.S.
+This is illegal to buy and sell them throughout the U.S.

 “Our ultimate goal is to stop

 the illegal trade in turtles and tortoises around the world.
 Our first priority here in the U.S. is to

 “We also need to educate people who are unfamiliar with their proper care about the real risk of contracting salmonella

-from turtles.
+from water turtles.
 Schools and county fairs are no place for turtles.
 Wash your hands thoroughly every

 time you touch a turtle or its water, and do not bring turtles into homes where children are under the age of 12.”

-other information send e-mail to firstname.lastname@example.org; on Twitter @tortoiserescue; “Like” American Tortoise Rescue at www.Facebook.com/AmericanTortoiseRescue; and join World Turtle Day on www.Facebook.com/WorldTurtleDay.
+For answers to questions and other information visit American Tortoise Rescue online at www.tortoise.com or send e-mail to firstname.lastname@example.org; on Twitter @tortoiserescue; “Like” American Tortoise Rescue at www.Facebook.com/AmericanTortoiseRescue; and join World Turtle Day on www.Facebook.com/WorldTurtleDay.